 In Ken Follett’s The Man from St. Petersburg, we first see London through the eyes of an anarchist from Russia, who notices immediately that no one’s coats have holes, that all the children wear boots, and that there are more motor cars than he’s seen in his whole life.
 Seeing the city like this puts it in quite a different light than if we’d first glimpsed it through Churchill or the Earl of Walden’s POV, and helps set the tone for the entire novel.

 Bonus Question: Does this narrator have a compelling and unique arc?

 If you’re struggling to find a narrator’s voice or journey in a multiple POV story, it might be time to ask yourself: Is this POV needed?
 Just because you have a large cast doesn’t mean every character needs a POV.
 Keep in mind that every major POV should have their own character arc, and if they don’t, they might work better as a side character than the main one.

 In Nathan Makaryk’s Lionhearts, a Robin Hood retelling, many POVs take the stage, but the man in the Robin Hood mantle is rarely one of them.
 Sometimes more intrigue can be created by showing how others’ lives are affected by a dynamic figure, especially if you want to retain some unpredictability in a more static character.

-Including multiple POVs can fill out your story in directions that would be impossible through only a single POV.
+Using multiple POVs can fill out your story in directions that would be impossible through only a single first person or third person POV.
 By choosing to follow the characters with the most at stake, or the biggest secrets, you can ensure your story is told by the right narrators at the right times, making your plot twist and turn in all the best places.
 The result will be a rewarding journey from beginning to end, and leave a lasting impact on your reader.